 The start of a new year in The People’s Republic of China brings a clutch of bright new teachers eager to establish themselves both professionally and in new cultural surroundings .
-The country is probably one of the most different parts of the world if you are European or American is China.
+China is probably one of the most different parts of the world if you are European or American.

 The start of the academic year is hectic to say the least and an incredibly important period for the development of pupils.

 Teachers have little time to take care of daily essentials let alone deal with long term financial matters.
 That said, as a collective teachers are typically used to having their employer, whether it be the government or not, assist with and administrate their personal pension plan.

 Moving abroad often changes things significantly.
 No longer does the chosen school handle or contribute to pensions and it’s everybody’s hope that they do have some disposable income that is not consumed by flying home and unforeseen costs.
 That leaves teachers in somewhat of a quandary as to what to do.
 The prospect of continuing to pay into their established scheme at home is typically not attractive or prohibited.
 Aside from the absence of any tax relief, hassle and fractional losses caused by changing money and transferring it back, the tax advantages allowed by the government tend to be taken away.
 See the following link – Option 3 from The Pensions Advisory Service of the UK.

 Fortunately there a number of options available.
 The most obvious course of action is to establish an off-shore international savings plan These can be relatively painless and quick to set up.
 What’s more, they tend to outperform their domestic cousins and benefit from even greater tax advantages later on down the line.